OscarBjurestrand/php-membership/README.md

 # What is php-membership?
 A website with member areas?
 Easy.
 A website with _secure_ member areas?
-Not very easy...
+Not so easy...

 My goal with php-membership is to provide a complete and secure base for your website to be built upon when using member areas.
 I also want to let users know if this system is up-to-date with the latest version of PHP and is secure against SQL-injections.
 Therefore, I will mention if this system is secure or not in the [version history](https://github.com/OscarBjurestrand/php-membership/wiki/Version-history).
 And if not, I will try my best to update it.